 Congratulations on your new Santo Tirso stand!
 Set up involves anchoring the machine in place, mounting the Douro atop it, and configuring admin settings.
 Let's get started.

 A small box contains two keys for the exterior door lock, two for the interior vault, and two for each cash cartridge.
 There is also a small card with a hologram that provides a serial code for the locks.

 Please make sure you have located both sets of keys and the key card, and store them is a safe place.
 If you misplace your keys and key card you will not be able to access the inner machine and vault.

 The PDF linked below illustrates the process of prepping the stand after shipment and anchoring into the floor.
-If not bolting/anchoring into the floor, follow only steps 01 and 02.
+If not bolting/anchoring into the floor, follow only Steps 01 and 02:

-Follow the instructions below for your machine version, then, once the data and Ethernet cables have been connected to the machine, mount the Bitcoin Machine to the Santo Tirso with the five M12 bolts which originally came with the machine.
-The mounting plate will not be needed.
-Access the Bitcoin Machine's mounting holes using the directions here:
+Follow the PDF below for instructions on accessing the mounting holes on the Douro.
+You'll below for your machine version, then, once the data and Ethernet cables have been connected to the machine, mount the Bitcoin Machine to the Santo Tirso with the five M12 bolts which originally came with the Douro / Trofa.

 If your Douro was shipped after January 2017 (and thus has a blue USB 3.0 port next to the tablet's power button), use the port labeld COM2 on the bottom of the tablet:

 If your Douro is from before 2017, use the second-to-left port on the bottom of the tablet, pictured below: